Apostle Islands Lodge-Based Kayak Adventure

 DAY 2: Spend the morning paddling at the Buffalo Bay shipwrecks and have your first glimpse into the true might of Lake Superior as you see wrecks of big ships from the seat of your kayak.
 Enjoy a picnic lunch at one of the many beaches in the area.
 Head out to explore the picturesque Blue Vista farm, and choose some fresh produce, cheeses or fruits to accompany dinner.
 Return to the lodge for a fresh dinner and relax in comfort.
 In the event of heavy winds on the lake, a backup plan for today might include paddling in Bark Bay Slough & hiking Lost Creek.

-DAY 3: Drive to the west side of the Bayfield Peninsula to paddle the stunning Mawikwe Bay Sea Caves, a wonderful opportunity to traverse some of the most beautiful sea caves along the National Lakeshore.
+DAY 3: Drive to the west side of the Bayfield Peninsula to paddle the stunning Mawikwe Bay Sea Caves.
 In the afternoon take a hike along the Brownstone Trail or spend some time in charming Bayfield.
 Before dusk you will board a tour boat for an Apostle Islands Grand Evening Tour.
 Use the power of a motor to get further out in the islands for views of historic lighthouses, standing rocks, and marine wildlife.

 DAY 5: Catch the sunrise (optional) and enjoy a final hearty breakfast with your new friends before heading out on one last adventure.
-Head for home by noon.
+Head for home by mid-morning.

 Note On Weather: Sea kayaking is incredibly weather dependent.
 In the chance of high winds or heavy rains you may enjoy various mainland hikes or other local activities in replace of kayaking.